awsdocs/aws-snowball-developer-guide/doc_source/old-using-client.md

 ### Getting Credentials<a name="old-client-credentials"></a>

 The `credentials` command returns the set of local credentials \(an access key and a secret key\)\.
-You use these to sign your requests when using the AWS CLI or your own application with the Amazon S3 Adapter for Snowball to read and write data to the AWS Snowball Edge appliance\.
-These credentials are only associated with an individual job for AWS Snowball, and they can only be used on the appliance or cluster of appliances\.
-The appliance or appliances don't have any AWS Identity and Access Management \(IAM\) permissions in the AWS Cloud\.
+You use these to sign your requests when using the AWS CLI or your own application with the Amazon S3 Adapter for Snowball to read and write data to the AWS Snowball Edge device\.
+These credentials are only associated with an individual job for AWS Snowball, and they can only be used on the device or cluster of devices\.
+The device or devices don't have any AWS Identity and Access Management \(IAM\) permissions in the AWS Cloud\.

 **Note**
 If you're using the AWS CLI with the Snowball Edge, you must use these credentials when you configure the CLI\.
 For information on configuring credentials for the CLI, see [Quick Configuration](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-quick-configuration) in the *AWS Command Line Interface User Guide\. *